Orbital degeneracy loci II: Gorenstein orbits: Gorenstein parabolic orbits of exceptional type

 Since only the trivial representation of $E_6$ appears in this complex, it is entirely built from the four-dimensional degree three covariant $S_{30}U_2\otimes I_3\subset Sym^3U_2\otimes Sym^3V_{\omega_1}\subset Sym^3(U_2\otimes V_{\omega_1})$, where $I_3\in Sym^3V_{\omega_1}$ is the invariant cubic.
 In fact it is defined by the Koszul complex that resolves the ideal of this covariant.
 Geometrically, the open orbit in $Y_4$ parametrizes injective maps from $U_2^*$ to $V_{\omega_1}$ whose image is contained in the cubic hypersurface.
 Moreover the singular locus of $Y_4$ has at least codimension three, since this is the minimal codimension of an orbit of smaller dimension.

 In the relative setting, we use the same model for $V_{\omega_1}$ as we did for $(E_7,\alpha_7)$.
 We recall that it was constructed, on the variety $X$, from three vector bundles $E_1, E_2, E_3$ of rank three, and line bundles $L, L_1, L_2, L_3$.
 We also need a vector bundle $F$ of rank two.
-The relative version of the cubic covariant $I_3$ takes its values in $L_1L_2L_3$, so that for a general section $s$ of $F\otimes V$, supposed as usual to be globally generated, the ODL $D_{Y_4}(s)$ is resolved by the complex
+The relative version of the cubic covariant $I_3$ takes its values in $L_1L_2L_3$, so that for $V$ defined as in \eqref{defOfV} and for a general section $s$ of $F\otimes V$, supposed as usual to be globally generated, the ODL $D_{Y_4}(s)$ is resolved by the complex

 \begin{proposition} Let $F$ be a rank two vector bundle on a smooth variety $X$ and assume that $E_1, E_2, E_3$ and $L, L_1, L_2, L_3$ are vector bundles of ranks respectively three, one on $X$ such that \eqref{condE6} holds.
-If $F \otimes V$ is globally generated and for a global section $s$, the ODL $D_{Y_4}(s)$ has codimension four, it has canonical rational singularities of codimension at least three and its canonical bundle is
+For $V$ defined as in \eqref{defOfV}, if $F \otimes V$ is globally generated and $s$ is a global section, the ODL $D_{Y_4}(s)$ has codimension four, it has canonical rational singularities of codimension at least three and its canonical bundle is

 \end{proposition}

 Since all representations of dimension one inside $V^{N}$ are of the form $\det(F)^{N/2} (L_1 L_2 L_3)^{\alpha}$ for a certain integer $\alpha$, and as $\det(V)=\det(F)^{27} \otimes (L_1L_2 L_3)^{18}$, we can compute the canonical bundle of the ODL in the relative setting.
 Indeed, as the last term of the resolution is $A(-18)$ for $Y_7$ and $A(-36)$ for $Y_{25}$, we get: